 Another unusual possibility might be to use a rotary wing, like a helicopter, for at least part of the flight.
 Such a vehicle has characteristics between those of a rocket and a spaceplane.
 Flying vertically, it does not suffer the need for strengthened fuel tanks that the horizontal spaceplane does, while its rotors offer near-spaceplane lifting efficiency and airbreathing capability.
-But it is still not an efficient spaceplane: although once tested as an SSO technology, its poor lift at altitude left it demonstrably unsuitable for a powered launch vehicle, whether SSO or multi-stage.
+But it is still not an efficient spaceplane: although the Roton project in the US studied it in the 1990s as an SSO technology, its poor lift at altitude left it demonstrably unsuitable for a powered launch vehicle, whether SSO or multi-stage.
 The operational ceiling of a rotorcraft is much lower than that of a conventional aeroplane, which limits any potential advantages even over a ground-launched rocket.
 Similarly, its efficiency and range are not large, which limits its ability to position the second stage optimally.
 Theoretically it might offer some advantage as a first-stage launch booster but that advantage would fizzle out after a few seconds, once a vertical speed of two or three hundred miles per hour had been reached, and there are also huge engineering challenges in building a large enough rotor and balancing a space rocket on top of it.
 All in all, as a launcher it offers too little advantage over either step-rocket or spaceplane to make up for its severe problems at altitude.

 Could this all take place at supersonic speeds?
 Possibly, but not without proving the concept in a subsonic generation first.
 Any supersonic separation would need to ensure that shock waves generated by one stage did not impact and destabilise another.
-But more mundanely, the engineering and cost gains for the second stage would not be particularly enormous, while the engineering challenges and cost of a supersonic carrier certainly would be.
+But more mundanely, the engineering and cost advantages for the second stage would not be particularly enormous, while the engineering challenges and cost of a supersonic carrier certainly would be.